 - A. Attendance by Principal Trial Counsel.
 The attorney who will serve as principal trial counsel shall appear at all conferences. - B. Initial Case Management Conference.
-The Court will generally schedule a Federal Rule of Civil Procedure 16(c) conference, within two months after the filing of the complaint.
+The Court will generally schedule a Federal Rule of Civil Procedure 16(c) conference within two months after the filing of the complaint.
 The Notice of Initial Pretrial Conference will be docketed on ECF and plaintiff's counsel (or, in a matter removed from state court, defense counsel) is directed to promptly distribute copies to all parties.
-The Notice will direct the parties to submit to the Court, one week prior to the conference date, a joint letter and a proposed Case Management Plan and Scheduling Order.
+The Notice will direct the parties to submit, approximately one week prior to the conference date, a joint letter and a proposed Case Management Plan and Scheduling Order.
+If defense counsel has not appeared at least one week prior to the conference date, plaintiff's coursel is directed to submit a letter requesting an adjournment and informing the Court of the status of defense counsel's appearance and whether plaintiff intends to seek a default judgment.
 If an initial pretrial conference has not been scheduled within two months after the filing of the complaint or notice of removal, counsel shall send a letter to alert the Court.